Caedmon's Song: Structure

 The novel is divided into forty-seven chapters, alternating between two story lines, one devoted to Kirsten and the other Martha and Susan.
 If all the chapters were put in chronological order, a logical course of action would be the result.
 However, the author decided to entwine both strands to emphasize the connection between the two main characters.
 The effect of this stylistic device is that the alternating chapters enlighten each other.
 The reader slowly gets the pieces of information he needs to understand the story.
 Just as Kirsten herself discovers what happened to her.
 The story is revealed bit by bit, and therefore it is thrilling until the end.

 Setting

 The two most important locations of the story are Bath and Whitby.
 Bath is described as a rather peaceful and idyllic place for wealthy people.
 Conversely, Whitby, fishing port and famous tourist destination, represents the rough life on the Yorkshire coast.
 And the landfall for Count Alucard's undead cargo, according to Bram Stoker.
 Since this was the home town of "England's first poet" Cædmon, who is the eponym for the book, Whitby plays an important role within the story.
 Other towns and villages on the north-east coast of England like Staithes, Robin Hood's Bay and Scarborough are mentioned when Kirsten visits them to look for her attacker.
 Another place mentioned in the text is Brierley Coombe, the fictitious home town of Kirsten.
-Brierley Coombe is assumed to be a suburb of Bath, therefore it has similar features.
+Brierley Coombe is assumed to be a suburb of Bath, and therefore it has similar features.